rgeygan/machine-learning/README.md

 # Machine Learning

-In this repo is a jupyter notebook that demonstrates how to construct a simple neural network and XGBoost model to predict Iris species using the UCI Iris dataset.

-# To Come

-This repo will be designed to show how to create a generic architecture for fitting models to data.
+This repo is designed for professional development and has examples to demonstrate skills for a variety of modeling approaches

+Currently in this repo are a set of jupyter notebooks demonstrating a sample of approaches for fitting nueral networks and XGB models to various types of data.
+There are examples for classification, image detection, and time series analysis.